Determinants of Health and Health Inequities

 Causes, risk factors and determinants

 Reference to cause is most useful in speaking of an individual case, such as Paul’s angina.
-Causes typically operate in a chain or causal sequence; the chain forms “the causes” for a case.
-They typically divide into underlying (or distal), contributing and immediate (or proximal) causes.
+Causes typically operate in a chain or causal sequence, forming “the causes” for a case.
+They typically divide into underlying (or distal) causes, contributing and immediate (or proximal) causes.
 In clinical medicine, this can be interpreted as the etiological sequence.
-Smoking damaged Paul’s blood vessels; the damage means that his coronary vessels cannot react adequately to effort, so the resulting ischaemia causes the angina.
+Smoking damaged Paul’s blood vessels; the damage means that his coronary vessels cannot react adequately to effort, so the resulting ischaemia causes his angina.

 Determinants are generally applied in explaining patterns of health or disease in groups of people.
 Determinants operate at an earlier, upstream or distal level in the overall causal chain.
-Determinants refer to the circumstances that produce proximal causes; they set the overall population risk.
-They are often seen as “the causes of the causes” of disease.
+They set the overall population risk.
+Determinants refer to the circumstances that produce proximal causes, so are often termed “the causes of the causes” of disease.

-Risk factor is a broad term that unfortunately carries some ambiguity.
-The intent is to refer to a factor that increases a person’s likelihood of a future adverse health state, but risk factors are neither necessary nor sufficient as causal influences.
-Cigarette smoking greatly increases the chances of pulmonary disease, but lung diseases can arise for other reasons, and many smokers do not get lung disease.
+Risk factor is a broad term that carries some ambiguity.
+The intent is to refer to a factor that increases a person’s likelihood of a future adverse health state, but risk factors are neither causally necessary nor sufficient.
+Cigarette smoking greatly increases the chances of pulmonary disease, but lung diseases can arise for other reasons (so smoking is not a necessary factor), and many smokers do not get lung disease (it is not sufficient).

 Personal health behaviours and coping skills

-Many upstream social determinants influence health via personal behaviours, most notably smoking, diet and exercise patterns.
+Many upstream social determinants influence health via personal behaviours, most notably smoking and other substance use, diet and exercise patterns.
 Health behaviour refers to actions that influence whether or not a person will become ill; illness behaviour refers to his reactions when he does, including whether or not he seeks care, then follows the doctor’s recommendations.
 Illness behaviour is influenced by social expectations, described by sociologists in terms of the “sick role”, which refers to society’s expectations for a person who is ill.
-Society permits the sick person to be exempt from his normal social roles but in return he is expected to try to regain health, partly by seeking competent medical care and following the doctor’s recommendations, including modifying health behaviours.61, 62
+Society permits the sick person to be exempt from his normal social roles but in return he is expected to try to regain health, partly by seeking competent medical care and following the doctor’s recommendations, including modifying health behaviours.63, 64

 Clinicians generally find that altering a patient’s health behaviour is slow and difficult.
 In part this is because health behaviours are not solely a matter of personal choice, but are strongly influenced by social and cultural pressures so that change is most likely to result from changing social determinants (see box “Changing personal health practices”).
+In terms of motivation to change there is also the “tragedy of the commons” whereby we benefit from everyone else’s sacrifices (such as avoiding driving to reduce pollution) but suffer from our own.
 Psychology offers several theoretical models that describe the personal and contextual influences on health behaviour; these help explain why behaviour is often so hard to change.
 One of the earliest and best known is the Health Belief Model.

 Smoking.
 Smoking is in decline in most industrial countries, the main exception being China.
 Canada illustrates this public health success story.
-The annual Canadian Tobacco Use Monitoring Survey reported a decline in the numbers of Canadians who “smoke daily or occasionally” from 25% in 1999 to 18% in 2008 and 16% in 2012, despite important opposing pressures from the tobacco industry.
-Tobacco manufacturing is an important Canadian industry and production is actually increasing, with much of the excess being exported.63
+The annual Canadian Tobacco Use Monitoring Survey reported a decline in the numbers of Canadians who “smoke daily or occasionally” from 25% in 1999 to 18% in 2008, then to 10% in 2020, despite important opposing pressures from the tobacco industry.
+Tobacco manufacturing is an important Canadian industry and production is actually increasing, with much of the excess being exported, contributing to international health disprities.65

 The Health Belief Model